zulamit/zwallet/docs/index.md

 2. How fast is the synchronization exactly?

    It depends on the hardware but for average phones, Y/ZWallet scans the entire blockchain (as of Sep 2021) in around 1-3 minutes.
-At the end, your account balances are fully available to spend.
+In the end, your account balances are fully available to spend.
 The reference wallet SDK is 100x slower.

 3. Why the name Y/ZWallet?